Mindera/skeletoid/performance-firebase/README.md

-# Performance Firebase - Support for Firebase
+# Performance Module - With support for Firebase

 ## Features
 Contains `FirebasePerformanceObservableOperator` and `FirebasePerformanceSingleOperator` that allows to track your reactive calls performance using Firebase Performance.